-We maintain compliance programs related to our clinical trials through our clinical operations and development personnel working with our finance and legal groups' support.
-Our clinical trial vendors are required to monitor and report to us the possible remedial action required for the conduct of clinical studies, and we are obliged to take the appropriate action.
-We also monitor clinical trial vendors through our regulatory and quality assurance staff and service providers.
-However, we cannot assure you that our programs and personnel will timely and fully discover any fraud or abuse that may occur in connection with our clinical trials.
-Such fraud or abuse, if it occurs, could have a material adverse effect on our research, development, and commercialization activities and results.
+We maintain compliance programs related to our clinical trials through our clinical operations and development personnel.
+Our clinical trial vendors are required to monitor and report to us issues with the conduct of our clinical trials, and we monitor our clinical trial vendors through our clinical, regulatory and quality assurance staff and other service providers.
+However, we cannot assure you that our clinical trial vendors or personnel will timely and fully discover and report any fraud or abuse or other issues that may occur in connection with our clinical trials to us.
+Such fraud or abuse or other issues, if they occur and are not successfully remediated, could have a material adverse effect on our research, development, and commercialization activities and results.

-Our reliance on third-party suppliers, including single-source suppliers and a limited number of options for alternate sources for our product candidates, including our Gvoke HypoPen, could harm our ability to develop our product candidates or to commercialize any product candidates that are approved.
+Our reliance on third-party suppliers, including single-source suppliers and a limited number of options for alternate sources for our product candidates, including Gvoke, could harm our ability to develop our product candidates or to commercialize any product candidates that are approved.

-We do not currently own or operate manufacturing facilities for the production of any of our product candidates, including our Gvoke HypoPen.
+We do not currently own or operate manufacturing facilities for the production of any of our product candidates, including Gvoke.
 We rely on third-party suppliers to manufacture and supply our products.
 We currently rely on a number of single-source suppliers, such as Bachem Americas, Inc., or Bachem, for active pharmaceutical ingredient, or API, Pyramid Laboratories Inc., or Pyramid, for drug product and SHL Pharma, LLC, or SHL Pharma, for auto-injector and final product assembly, and we have entered into supply agreements with Bachem, Pyramid and SHL Pharma.
 Our third-party suppliers may not be required to provide us with any guaranteed minimum production levels or have dedicated capacity for our products.
 As a result, there can be no assurances that we will be able to obtain sufficient quantities of key materials or products in the future, which could have a material adverse effect on our business.